 - We don't offer refunds for monthly plans.

-When you've successfully cancelled, you'll see an "account is not available" message when you visit the domain.
+When you've successfully canceled, an "account is not available" message will display when you visit the domain.

 Deleting specific content from your site

 Click the links below for help removing individual components on your site.

 Canceled or removed sites